Difference Between Statutory and Regulatory

 1. Statutory laws are enforced and regulated by the legislature and parliament, whereas regulatory laws are made by government executives and organizations.

-3. Statutory laws are independently made, whereas regulatory laws are usually made under the influence of statutory laws.
+3. Statutory laws are independently made, whereas regulatory laws are made under the influence of statutory laws.

 4. Statutory laws have to pass under various processes to be finally enforced, whereas regulatory laws are easily implemented.

-5. Statutory laws are handled by a member of legislature or parliament, whereas executive or lawyers handle regulatory laws.
+5. Statutory laws are handled by a member of the legislature or parliament, whereas executive or lawyers handle regulatory laws.

 Difference Between Statutory and Regulatory